 Obj VII.
 1: The Region understands its trust responsibility re: tribal sovereignty and how to fulfill it in the context of the Tribes and Pueblos located here.

-Outcome A (3 yrs): The Forest Service’s trust responsibility is understood as defined in existing policy and regulation and in the context of its application in this Region.
+Outcome A (2025): The Forest Service’s trust responsibility is understood as defined in existing policy and regulation and in the context of its application in this Region.

 Explanation: From joint Secretarial Order No. 3403: “In managing Federal lands and waters, the Departments [DOI, USDA] are charged with the highest trust responsibility to protect Tribal interests and further the nation-to-nation relationship with Tribes.”
 The intent of this outcome is that by gathering the available direction on our trust responsibility and interpreting it for its specific application in the Southwestern Region, the Region can then ensure that it is well understood and utilized by the workforce, which will be addressed in future outcomes.